If you recently heard of a magic-like paint that glows in the dark, you must be willing to know how it works in awe of its orb-like glow.

-Now unlike other articles on the internet, I won’t go into technical Jargon and will simplify it as much as I can so everyone can easily understand.
+Unlike other articles on the internet, I won’t go into technical Jargon and will simplify it as much as possible so everyone can easily understand.
 So, without further ado, let’s get started.

 Before we really go in-depth, you must know the components of these glow paints.
 These paints are made using acrylic paint and glow pigments.
-You must be very familiar with acrylic paint, these are just the normal water-type paint you have used as a kid, or maybe are still using.
+You must be very familiar with acrylic paint.
+These are just the normal water-type paint you have used as a kid or maybe are still using.

-Acrylic paints are usually a little thick to make it adhere well and easy to use whereas glow pigments are just, well, pigments.
+Acrylic paints are usually a little thick to make them adhere well and are easy to use, whereas glow pigments are just, well, pigments.
 Oh!
 I forgot to talk about glow pigments.
 So, these are pigments or crystals that have this incredible power of absorbing the light and emitting it slowly.

 In simple words, these pigments are nothing but the moon that takes charge of the sun and uses it slowly to produce an all-night glow.
-There are many glow pigments like Strontium Aluminate, europium-doped aluminate oxide, etc. but since I promised not to be a boring teacher, I won’t go in detail.
+There are many glow pigments like Strontium Aluminate, europium-doped aluminate oxide, etc., but since I promised not to be a boring teacher, I won’t go into detail.

 All you have to remember is that these pigments have some size.
 And when you are mixing them with paint, you need to have a balance for it to work well.

-If you have little pigments when compared to the paint then it won’t glow, and if you have more then it will be gritty and feel irritating, or may even get messy.
+If you have little pigments compared to the paint, it won’t glow, and if you have more, it will be gritty and feel irritating, or may even get messy.
 So, these pigments have to be mixed in balance.

-Some paints like Ultra Green V10 have an excess of these pigments which made it very gritty while others like Aurora have balanced it.
+Some paints like Ultra Green V10 have an excess of these pigments, making it very gritty, while others like Aurora have balanced it.
 Aurora is a thick paint and has many pigments, but still has no graininess, no chunks, nothing, just smooth paint.

 So, this thing has to be taken into consideration.
-Once both the things i.e. Paint and glow pigments get mixed, they get the qualities of both, i.e. they are easy to apply and glow in the dark.
+Once both the things, i.e., Paint and glow pigments, get mixed, they get the qualities of both, i.e., they are easy to apply and glow in the dark.

-So, a glow in the dark paint work by taking the light as their charge and then release that charge slowly to produce a glow.
+So, a glow-in-the-dark paint work by taking the light as its charge and then releasing that charge slowly to produce a glow.
 Now, this thing doesn’t end here as there is a much bigger picture to it.

-Well, the answer is an absolute NO. Even if it gets less 100 times, and gets like 300 times bigger then also the glow would decrease.
+Well, the answer is an absolute NO. Even if it gets less than 100 times and gets like 300 times bigger, the glow would also decrease.
 Why?
 Because the charger isn’t that effective.

 A bad charger wouldn’t produce a long-lasting glow.
-Similarly in a glow in the dark paint, if the charger isn’t good, the glow wouldn’t either.
+Similarly, if the charger isn’t good in glow-in-the-dark paint, the glow wouldn’t either.
 So, what am I referring to when I say charge?

-Well, sources that give powerful lights.
-Some of the famous chargers are direct sunlight, lamplights, UV Blacklight, LED light, high wattage bulbs, and the list goes on.
-But the best of all is a Blacklight.
+Well, sources that give potent lights.
+Some of the famous chargers are direct sunlight, lamplights, UV Blacklight, LED light, high wattage bulbs, etc. But the best of all is a Blacklight.

 It’s like the sun of glow paints as it can charge them effectively.
 While most other sources take minutes and hours, a Blacklight roughly takes seconds and minutes.

 A Blacklight can show you the best potential of any glow paint.